briis/renoweb/README.md

 ![](https://github.com/briis/renoweb/blob/main/config_flow.png)

 Now fill out the form and click the *SEND* button.
-The Integration should now find all data for your address and and the available sensors to Home Assistant. **Please note** that under Municipality you can either type the name of the Municipality or if you allready have the ID number, you can type in this instead of the name.
+The Integration should now find all data for your address and add the available sensors to Home Assistant.

+**Please note** that under Municipality you can either type the name of the Municipality or if you allready have the ID number, you can type in this instead of the name.

 ## SUPPORTED MUNICIPALITIES